 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-If you’ve recently finished filing your 2017 tax return, a recommendation to start preparing for 2018 taxes might sound a little irritating.
+If you’ve recently finished filing a tax return, a recommendation to start preparing for next year’s taxes might sound a little irritating.

-After all, there’s a reason why roughly 36% of taxpayers (according to IRS data) waited until April to file their 2016 returns last year.
+After all, there’s a reason why many taxpayers wait until April to file their returns each year.
 Even with help from free online tax-preparation services like Credit Karma Tax®, filing your taxes can be aggravating.

-But if you own a business, plan to itemize your deductions, or simply want to maximize your tax refund, thinking about your 2018 taxes now may pay off in 2019 when you have to file this year’s taxes.
-Here are 10 tips that can help you in preparing for your 2018 taxes.
+But if you own a business, plan to itemize your deductions, or simply want to maximize your tax refund, thinking about your taxes now may pay off next year when you have to file this year’s taxes.
+Here are 10 tips that can help you in preparing for your taxes.

 “Taxes are not a once-a-year event,” says Micah Fraim, CPA, a Virginia-based tax advisor.
 “Your tax return is a reflection of the totality of what was done throughout the year.”